 Definition – Contextual and aesthetic impact – Place

-- Improvement of existing contextual conditions responding to the natural and built environment.
+- Improvement of existing contextual socio-spatial conditions.

-- Interdependencies of landscape, infrastructure, urban fabric and architecture.
+- Interdependencies of landscape, infrastructure, urban fabric, and architecture.

-- Working with the given building stock through sensitive restoration, re-use or re-modeling of the built environment.
+- Working with the given building stock through sensitive restoration, reuse, or remodeling of the built environment.

 Building within a building: Adopting a concept as a response to the extremely hot semi-arid climate, the primary healthcare center near Dharmapuri in India distinguishes between a high-tech medical core and a low-tech surrounding layer.
 The latter serves as shaded waiting space.
 This project by Flying Elephant Studio in Bangalore won a Holcim Awards Acknowledgement prize 2011 Asia Pacific, and was operational at the end of that year.

 January 21, 2015 | "Place" Example | Bangkok, Thailand

 Addressing notoriously congested traffic conditions, this concept revives ancient canals of the city to create a modern network of waterways to supplement existing Metropolitan Rapid Transit.
 A train-to-boat transfer station and pier will then be built at various intersections of canal lines and rail stations.
 The development of water transport will reduce commuting time and provide social services at key locations, and includes flood control and pollution reduction measures.